-Our building consents team places great importance on providing good customer care at all stages throughout the building process.
+Our building consents team place great importance on providing good customer care at all stages throughout the building process.
 To achieve this, we;

 All our building consent forms and checklists are available on our separate forms and checklists page.